 The Fraternity became entirely Christian less than two decades after its initial establishment, and remained so until the middle of the 20th Century, when chapters, starting with those on the Pacific Coast and in the Midwest, began recruiting black students, among others.

-The Fraternity’s headquarters remained in the Northeast for much of our existence, moving later to Ohio, Colorado and Indianapolis, where it remains today.
+The Fraternity’s headquarters remained in the Northeast for much of our existence, moving later to Ohio, Colorado and finally Indianapolis where it remains today.

-Because the Fraternity grew by students recruiting other local organization to petition for membership in Delta Sigma Phi, chapters of a region adopted the vernacular of other chapters in that same region (in theory), and so there are some distinct differences.
+For much of our history the Fraternity grew by students recruiting other local organizations to petition for membership in Delta Sigma Phi, and so chapters of a region adopted the vernacular of other chapters in that same region (in theory).
+An interesting extension of this “research” would be to look at which chapters helped in the creation of one another – we may very well be able to trace back these subtle branding differences to where they began!

 It is also important to note that Delta Sigma Pi, the fraternity that is often confused for our own, sprouted from Ohio, and it is in the northern reaches of Ohio, Northeastern Illinois and the state of Michigan where one of the most resilient nicknames took hold, perhaps as a way to distinguish one fraternity from another.

 I’m not going to tell you what YITBOS means.
-Shut up and enjoy the mystery of something for once.
-You don’t need to know everything about every-thing.
+Shush and enjoy the mystery of something for once!

 YITBOS offers the least room for variation.
 Chapters tend to pronounce it with a strong or weak “o” sound.
 According to our national historian, the proper pronunciation has the “o” making the same sound as it does in “row” or “bow.”
 This is the dominant form, but many members pronounce the “o” to sound as it does in the words “boss” or “toss.”